 The orphan fund levy is a single annual payment to Saskatchewan's Oil and Gas Orphan Fund.
 The levy invoice and supporting Licensee Liability Inventory (LLI) Report are delivered to industry through the Integrated Resource Information System (IRIS).

-Each Saskatchewan upstream oil and gas licensee that has abandonment and/or reclamation liability associated with their well and facility licences, under the LLR Program, is required to pay an Orphan Fund Levy.
+Each Saskatchewan upstream oil and gas licensee that has abandonment and/or reclamation liability associated with their well and facility licences, under the Licensee Liability Rating (LLR) Program, is required to pay the Orphan Fund Levy.

-Note: The Orphan Fund Levy is only applicable to Oil and Gas Producers.
-Therefore, any Licensees holding only non- oil and gas well/facility licences, for purposes other than oil and gas production (such as potash mining, storage facilities, waste facilities, etc.) would be exempt from the levy.
-If a licensee receives a levy invoice and believes they qualify for exemption, please contact ER.Servicedesk@gov.sk.ca and provide supporting evidence for the ministry to review.
+Note: The Orphan Fund Levy is only applicable to oil and gas producers.
+Any licensees holding licences solely for purposes other than oil and gas production (such as potash mining, storage facilities, waste facilities, helium, lithium, etc.) would be exempt from the levy.
+Therefore, if a licensee believes they qualify for exemption please provide supporting evidence, via the ER.Servicedesk@gov.sk.ca, for the ministry to review.